PolymerElements/generator-polymer-init-custom-build/README.md

 Rather than rely on the usual `polymer build` command, this project gives you an "escape hatch" so you can include additional steps in your build process.

-The included `gulpfile.js` relies on the `polymer-build` library, the same library that powers Polymer CLI.
-Follow the comments in the `gulpfile.js` to add things like transpilers or CSS preprocessors.
+The included `gulpfile.js` relies on [the `polymer-build` library](https://github.com/Polymer/polymer-build), the same library that powers Polymer CLI.
+Out of the box it will clean the `build` directory, and provide image minification.
+Follow the comments in the `gulpfile.js` to add additional steps like JS transpilers or CSS preprocessors.

     gulp